syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Context-Menu.md

 # Context Menu

-## Default Context Menu
+## Default Menu Items

-The default context menu contains the following options.
+Context menu in Gantt has the following default menu items.

 * Task Details
 * Add New Task